sushainegoyal/Web-Design-Challenge/README.md

 * A ["Data" page](#data-page) that:
   * Displays a responsive table containing the data used in the visualizations.
     * The table must be a bootstrap table component.
     * The data must come from exporting the `.csv` file as HTML, or converting it to HTML.
-You may use a csv-to-html table conversion tool, e.g. [ConvertCSV](http://www.convertcsv.com/csv-to-html.htm).
+Try using a tool you already know, pandas.
+Pandas has a nifty method approprately called `to_html` that allows you to generate a HTML table from a pandas dataframe.
+See the documentation [here](https://pandas.pydata.org/pandas-docs/version/0.17.0/generated/pandas.DataFrame.to_html.html)

 The website must, at the top of every page, have a navigation menu that: